sycamore-rs/sycamore/docs/next/router.md

 This is useful for imperatively navigating to an url when using an anchor tag (`<a>`) is not possible/suitable (e.g. when submitting a form).

-## Data fetching and preloading

-When data fetching (e.g. from a REST API) is required to load a page, it is recommended to preload the data.
-This will cause the router to wait until the data is loaded before rendering the page, removing the need for some "Loading..." indicator.

-TODO: this section is not yet complete

 ## `rel="external"`